innerwebblueprint/php-he-tools/methods.md

 ### getAccountBalance($account)
 Get specified account balance for every token.
 Fields :
-- $account : The account to take all tokens balances
+- $account (required): The account to take all tokens balances

+### getAccountHistory($account, $token, $limit)
+Get TXs history from specified account.
+Fields :
+- $account (required): Account from which to take the history
+- $token (optional): If specified, returns only toekn txs history
+- $limit (optional, default:100): Ifspecified, return only the specified number results

 ----